Quick fix

 A space-separated list of domains.
 These domains are used as search suffixes when resolving single-label host names (domain names which contain no dot), in order to qualify them into fully-qualified domain names (FQDNs).

-to check DNS records, such as with dig www.jameslearned.com -t cname
+Using dig to check DNS records, such as with dig www.jameslearned.com -t cname, can be traced by appending +trace to the command.

 For more detailed diagnostics it is possible to set sytemd-resolved into debug mode and trace the lookups, but I didn’t end up needing to do this.